Are you looking to host an end-of-year meeting? Think past the powerpoint recap and a look for ways to make yours remarkable.

 It’s tempting to have a “no one talks about work” luncheon, do the secret Santa thing and have a few giggles.
-Or, to jump right into 2018 planning, “after all the past is behind us.”
+Or, to jump right into planning for the new year, “after all the past is behind us.”
 The best meetings build both results and relationships, and an end-of-year meeting done remarkably well sets the stage for thoughtful reflection and a more energized start to the new year.

 How to Have a Remarkable End-of-Year Meeting

-Make a CAREful plan and have your best meeting ever.
+Make a CAREful plan and have your best end-of-year meeting ever.

 Celebrate both results and the human beings who achieved them.
 Be sure your team knows the Most Important Things (MIT) they accomplished in terms of both results and building relationships.
 For example, it’s not just the 28% increase in efficiency, it’s also that they improved the contentious relationship with IT that made the collaboration possible.